Naomichi Marufuji: Pro Wrestling Noah (2000–present)

 On the first show of 2017 on January 7, Marufuji and partner Atsushi Kotoge failed to dethrone GHC Tag Team Champions Go Shiozaki and Maybach Taniguchi in a championship opportunity.
 At the 2017 'Great Voyage In Yokohama' show on March 12, Marufuji teamed with Japanese wrestling legend Keiji Muto to defeat debuting Impact Wrestling star Moose and Kazma Sakamoto.
 Marufuji formed a new team with former rival Maybach Taniguchi and, on the April 14 'Countdown to GTL' show, the new pairing defeated Takashi Sugiura and Kenoh for the GHC Tag Team Championships shortly before the start of the 2017 Global Tag League's beginning.
 The team took part in the tag league finishing at the top of the block with ten points and ultimately won the final as well by defeating Shiozaki and Kotoge.
 The champion duo was then promptly challenged by a team they lost to in the tournament, Cody Hall and Randy Reign, and on June 4 Marufuji and Taniguchi defeated them in a championship title defense.
 On August 26, Marufuji and Taniguchi lost the title to Atsushi Kotoge and Go Shiozaki.
 On December 22, the two received their rematch for the titles, but lost to 50FP (Quiet Storm and Mohammad Yone) after Taniguchi turned on him, revealing himself as the traitor within NOAH that Mitsuya Nagai had been hinting at for several shows.
 On May 29, 2018, five days after his Triple Crown challenge, Marufuji unsuccessfully challenged Takashi Sugiura for the GHC Heavyweight Championship.
 On July 28, Marufuji and Akitoshi Saito defeated The Aggression (Katsuhiko Nakajima and Masa Kitamiya) to win the GHC Tag Team Championship, marking his sixth reign and Saito's fifth reign with the titles.

 On June 6, 2021, at CyberFight Festival, Marufuji won the GHC Heavyweight Championship from Keiji Mutoh.
 He successfully defended it against Takashi Sugiura and Kazushi Sakuraba before losing it to Katsuhiko Nakajima on October 10.

+In 2023 Kenta and Marufuji reunited in NOAH for the GHC tag titles.

+As part of the partnership between WWE and NOAH, Marufuji faced AJ Styles at Noah Destination 2024 on July 13, 2024, at Nippon Budokan but was defeated with Styles Clash.